-Majority of sources don't have γ -flux value above detection threshold for all monthly time bins.
+Majority of sources don't have $\gamma$ -flux value above detection threshold for all monthly time bins.
 Additionally the radio (Sr) and X-ray data are missing for many sources.
 One way to deal with missing input data to neural network is to set those inputs to zero.
 In this way, zero input acts as if there is no input neuron.
-Since Fermi satellite sweeps the sky continuously, the non-detection of γ -flux is due to low value of photon flux during the detection and not observational constraints.
-The missing Sr and X data are due to low flux and/or observational constraints.
+Since Fermi satellite

 Figure 4.
-On top: 3FGL BL Lacs and FSRQ radio flux histogram.
+On top: 3FGL BLL and FSRQ radio flux histogram.
 Even if the two peaks are well separated, the contamination is not negligible.
-In the middle: 3FGL BL Lacs and FSRQs X-ray flux histogram.
-The two classes show a full overlap and they are indistinguishable using only this index.
-On the bottom: 3FGL BLLacs and FSRQs radio flow / X-ray flux ratio histogram.
-A BLL clean area is distinguished by ratio values minor than 4×10^{13}
+In the middle: 3FGL BLL and FSRQ X-ray flux histogram.
+The two classes show a full overlap and they are mainly indistinguishable using only this index.
+On the bottom: 3FGL BLL and FSRQ radio flow / X-ray flux ratio histogram.
+A BLL clean area is distinguished by ratio values lesser than $4 \times 10^{13}$ .